Jaw dropping effectiveness.

 TMJ stands for the temporomandibular joint, which describes the two joints near the front of your ears where the upper and lower jaws connect.

 Damage occurs to the TMJ when the disc in the joint, the cushioning cartilage, slips out of position.
-This will often cause pain, jaw locking or a clicking/grating noise when you open and close your mouth.
+This will often cause pain, jaw-locking or a clicking/grating noise when you open and close your mouth.
 It may even change the way your teeth bite together.

 Don’t go on living with the pain

-Treatments for TMJ disorders will vary greatly depending on your level of discomfort and the possible underlying cause.
+Treatments for TMJ disorders will vary greatly, depending on your level of discomfort and the possible underlying cause.
 It is best to consult your National Dental Care dentist, who will examine you and suggest the best form of treatment for you.
 Often, practitioners other than dentists need to be involved in your treatment, such as chiropractors, physiotherapists, medical GPs and even podiatrists.

 What is temporomandibular disorder (TMJ /TMD)?

 The temporomandibular joints are located on each side of your head.
 They make it possible to open and close your mouth, and work together when you speak, chew or swallow.
 These joints also control the lower jaw as it moves forward, backward and side to side.
-Any problem that prevents this complex system of muscles, ligaments, discs and bones from working properly may result in a painful TMD or temporomandibular disorder.
+Any problem that prevents this complex system of muscles, ligaments, discs and bones from working properly may cause a painful TMD or temporomandibular disorder.

 What are the symptoms of TMJ?